Salvador Laurel: Stay in Japan

 Towards the end of the war, the Japanese Supreme War Council issued an order to have Philippine government officials flown to Japan.
 President Laurel volunteered to go alone to spare his Cabinet members the ordeal of being separated from their families.
 His wife, Paciencia, and seven of his children went with him.
 The officials who accompanied him were former Speaker of the National Assembly Benigno Aquino Sr., former Minister of Education Camilo Osias and his wife, and General Mateo Capinpin.
 On March 22, 1945, the group evacuated from Baguio.
 It began a long and perilous overland journey to Tuguegarao, where a Japanese navy plane would fly the group to Japan via Formosa (now Taiwan) and Shanghai, China.
 The odyssey ended in Nara, where they were confined until November 10, 1945.

-The prolonged confinement allowed 15-year-old Salvador, both romantic and impressionable, to pursue his passion for writing poetry and prose while satisfying his love for reading.
-He eagerly devoured any English book he could find and often discussed the material with his mentor, Camilo Osias.
-Yet, the moments he treasured most during his stay in Nara were the morning walks in the park with his father, José, who shared his views on life during their conversations.

 On September 15, 1945, his father, Jose P. Laurel, his older brother Jose Laurel III, and Benigno Aquino Sr. were arrested by a group of Americans headed by Colonel Turner and were taken to Yokohama prison.
 The Laurel family, except for the former president and Jose III, was flown to Manila two months later, on November 2, 1945.